“At first I was afraid, I was petrified

 Kept thinking I could never live without you by my side

 But then I spent so many nights thinking how you did me wrong

 “Hello.
 Nice to meet you.
 Welcome to the performance centre”.
 In this moment, my professional career began though I felt anything but professional.
 That dawning moment of my career was overwhelming.
 The sense of incompetence, the absence of a reference point for what success looked like, the lack of vicarious role-models to learn from, the deluge of factors to consider when trying to engage with someone and portray confidence in my skills.

 This was a feeling I hope would be a one off, yet all through my career, at pivot points of change, climax points of competition, elevation points of job promotion – I have experienced similar feelings, questioning the what, how, why, who and when of my work.
 I have been educated to ‘know’ but throughout my career I have been required to use ‘know-how’, to support and champion others through the solutions I create.
 For 25 years now I have been an APPLIED professional, but for a long time I’ve not know what that is and what to expect.

 So, what does being APPLIED mean?
+And what does it mean to your sports science careers?
+What does it mean for your philosophy, skills and contribution.
 While there are a myriad of perspectives and dynamics (see no. 4, below) here are 9 principles that can help guide an applied professional.